 Yes.
 Students who are enrolled at least half-time are eligible to take intra-university courses.
-Students are also permitted to participate in an Antioch Education Abroad program offering.
 Students must complete the Intra-university Registration Petition Form.

 Below are Frequently Asked Questions about Registration (click on a question to display the answer).
 Also check the General FAQs and Registration FAQs tabs.
 Please contact us with the information at the bottom of this page if you have additional questions

 Antioch University Santa Barbara has authorized the National Student Clearinghouse (NSC) to act as its agent for the verification of degree conferral and enrollment status.
 Third parties who wish to verify degrees and/or enrollment, please select the “Order-Track-Verify” menu tab on the NSC website: http://www.studentclearinghouse.org/.

 If you have any questions regarding enrollment and/or degree verifications, please feel free to contact NSC directly at

 Antioch University Santa Barbara has authorized the National Student Clearinghouseto provide online transcript ordering services to our current and former students.